 Thank you for looking at my profile.
 My name is Sue and I offer psychotherapeutic counselling to individuals and couples.
-People seek counselling for many different reasons, for some they are feeling sad or anxious, others are seeking to make changes in their lives, for others it is about gaining greater self awareness, or perhaps they are seeking an empathic space where they will be met with compassion.
-Maybe it will be a mixture of all of these.
+People seek counselling for many different reasons.
+For some they may be feeling sad or anxious, others may be seeking to make changes in their lives, and for others it may be about gaining greater self awareness.
+Alternatively, they may be seeking an empathic space to talk, where they will be met with compassion.
+Maybe it will be a mixture of all of these reasons.
 With this in mind, when you contact me I'll be keen to find out how I can help you to gain what you need from starting therapy.

 How counselling can help;

 I have experience in working successfully with clients presenting with difficulties such as anxiety (including generalised anxiety disorder), depression, relationship difficulties, addiction, stress, self-worth and loss/grief.
 I also work with adult clients who have neuro diversity, such as being on the autistic spectrum.

 Perhaps you may be considering making changes in your life or you feel like you have reached a point where ‘enough is enough’ and you don’t want to deal with it on your own anymore.
 I will aim to build a trusting, strong therapeutic relationship with you, where you can begin to discover more about you, identify your choices and strengthen your personal resilience.